Ranking-VMR/TVR-Ranking/README.md

 The benchmark and dataset for the paper "Video Moment Retrieval in Practical Setting: A Dataset of Ranked Moments for  Imprecise  Queries", comming soon...

+We recommend clone the code and full data from  (TVR_Ranking) in huggingface.

 ![vmr_ranking_overview](./figures/taskComparisonV.jpg)